fluid-project/handbook.floeproject.org/README.md

 npm update
 ```

-Conflicts are expected to occur when merging in changes from `docs-template` to your custom site.
+Conflicts may occur when merging in changes from `docs-template` to your custom site.
 Manually resolve each conflict.

 # Deploy to GitHub Pages
 ```